graasp/graasp-mobile-builder/docs/map.md

 Our implementation is to display a fullscreen view of the map within Graasp Builder.
 This is displayed in a `WebView` in the mobile application.

 One must be careful with the rights to access geolocation, that might differ from browser, browser on phone and webview within a mobile app.
+The app still requests the permissions as Graasp.
+If granted, the browser might request permissions again to finally show the current position.

 ## Opening an item in player